parthiv-krishna/nix-config/system/common/modules/selfhosted/README.md

 Arguments:
 - `name`: The name of the service (used for ports, domains, and group names).
 - `hostName`: The machine that actually runs the service.
+- `port`: The port on which the service runs.
 - `subdomain` (optional): The subdomain to use for the service (defaults to `name`).
 - `public` (optional): Whether the service should be exposed to the public internet (default: false).
 - `protected` (optional): Whether the service should require authentication via Authelia (default: true).
 - `serviceConfig`: The NixOS module fragment that actually enables and configures the service on the target machine.
+- `persistentDirectories` (optional): The directories containing the state to persist.

 The function automatically:
 - Asserts that Caddy is enabled on the relevant hosts.